 Delivery preferences: There are many options to consider for your baby's birth.
 If you're planning on a vaginal birth, would you prefer not to have an episiotomy unless it’s medically necessary?
 Do you want a mirror to see your baby's birth?
 Would you like your partner to cut the umbilical cord?
 Do you want your baby placed on your abdomen right after delivery?

 If you need a C-section, who would you like with you in the delivery room?

-Feeding and Care in the Hospital: Once your baby's born, you’ll need to think about feeding and care.
+Feeding and Care in the hospital: Once your baby's born, you’ll need to think about feeding and care.
 For example, do you want to breastfeed right after delivery?
 Or are you thinking about bottle feeding or combining bottle feeding with breastfeeding?
 Would you like your baby in the hospital room with you at all times, or would you prefer your baby stay in the nursery sometimes?
 Is it OK for the medical staff to offer your baby a pacifier or sugar water?
-If your baby is a boy, would you like him circumcised at the hospital?
+If your baby is a boy, would you like them circumcised at the hospital?
 (Sugar water may be used at time of circumcision.)

 Who Should Review My Birth Plan?

 Review your birth plan with your partner and anyone else who will be with you in the delivery room, such as a labor coach or doula.
 Then ask your doctor to take a look at your birth plan, too.
 Your doctor, or the hospital or birth center, may have their own delivery policies.
 Reviewing your birth plan ahead of time gives you time to help resolve any potential conflicts.